The wellbeing of students at school and in homestay is of paramount importance to the staff at Wellington Girls’ College.

 The International House is the hub of our international programme and provides a home base for students to come and ask questions at any time, to check emails or just to relax with friends.
 It is always a hive of activity as well as the focal point for English language learning

 International students must have appropriate and current medical travel insurance while studying in New Zealand.
-Details of the policy used by most Wellington Girls’ College students are available at
+Details of the policy used by most Wellington Girls’ College students are available in the document linked below.

 Wellington Girls’ College can help to organise this insurance.

 Most international students are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
 Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on their website at http://www.moh.govt.nz

 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website at http://www.acc.co.nz